Jack112-create/Dev-Adventures/README.md

 #### Game Over Screen

-- When the user is unsucessfull in completing the game, they will be presented with the game over screen.
+- When the user is unsucessful in completing the game, they will be presented with the game over screen.

 ![Game Over Screen](assets/features/game_over.png)